Yogeshchitampalle/react-todo/README.md

 1.Use an event handler for creating add todo task.

-2.Deleting the completed task from todo list using the filter method.
+2.Deleting the completed task from todo list using the Map/filter method.

 3.Toggle function and checkbox is added to check completed or not completed task.